 Over the past few years, VSCO Cam has become a highly popular photo editing app for mobile.
 While it does boast a wider set of editing tools than most other editing apps, its main claim to fame is its filters.

-Their filters have more of a softer, authentic look that resembles real film, as compared with the over-saturated looks of many Instagram filters.
-Plus, it's great for when you need to edit a photo on the fly: Simply upload the photo to VSCO Cam, slap on one of their great filters (C1 is my favorite), and call it a day.
-The only downside?
-The user interface can be a little tough to get used to at the very beginning.
+These filters have a softer, more authentic look that resembles real film, compared to the over-saturated looks of many Instagram filters.
+Plus, it's great for when you need to edit a photo on the fly.
+Simply upload the photo to VSCO Cam, slap on one of the great filters -- I used C1 below -- and call it a day.
+(There are more filters available for purchase, too.)

 But what makes this tool particularly unique is its "Selective Adjust" tool.
-This lets you pinpoint an area in a photo and adjust the brightness, contrast, and saturation of that single point in the photo.
-So if you want viewers to focus on a certain part of your photo -- say, the pastry next to your coffee -- then you can make that pastry more vivid so that it looks really crispy and delicious.
+It allows you to pinpoint an area in a photo and adjust the brightness, contrast, and saturation of that single point.
+So if you want viewers to focus on a certain part of your photo -- say, the buds in the center of a plant -- then you can make the buds more vivid.

 $2.99 | iOS only

 With the highest price tag on the list, you have to wonder what makes Camera+ so special.
-TIME wrote about the app, "If the iPhone's standard camera is like a digital point-and-shoot, the Camera+ app is like a high-quality SLR lens."
+When it was first released, Lifehacker called it "The Best Camera App for iPhone," with TIME writing, "If the iPhone's standard camera is like a digital point-and-shoot, the Camera+ app is like a high-quality SLR lens."

 Mextures is one of the more advanced apps on this list -- and its crown jewel is layer-based editing.
-The app lets you stack different adjustment layers on top of one another and move and edit them individually, allowing for pretty much limitless creativity.
-You can also apply multiple filters and textures to the same photo to create a really unique look.
-If you find an editing formula you really like, you can save it to apply to other photos later -- and even share it with your friends.
+That allows users to stack different adjustment layers on top of each other, moving and editing them individually, allowing for nearly limitless creativity.
+You can also apply multiple filters, textures, and blending models to the same photo to create a really unique look.
+If you find an editing formula you really like, you can save it to apply to other photos later, or even share it with your friends.

 Free | iOS only